mayasharma2110/Keep-Riding/README.md

 #### Collapsible Hamburger Menu

-When the hamburger menu was opened on a small screen I wanted the naviagtional items to have smaller text and less padding.
+When the hamburger menu was opened on a small screen I wanted the navigational items to have smaller text and less padding.
 I also did not want the underline to be shown on the active page in this circumstance.

 From looking in chrome developer tools I noticed the change in the classes of the div element (highlighted below) from "collapse" to "collapsing" to "collapse show".
 ![Hamburger problem](assets/images/hamburger-menu.PNG)

-Therefore I thought I could target the below css selectors.
+Therefore, I thought I could target the below css selectors.

 > .navbar-light .show .navbar-nav .nav-link, .navbar-light .collapsing .navbar-nav .nav-link

-However the div has "collapse show" classes when viewed on a larger device and not just when the navbar becomes a hamburger menu.
+However, the div has "collapse show" classes when viewed on a larger device and not just when the navbar becomes a hamburger menu.
 I targeted the above elements within a media query to solve this.

 #### Carousel Images